ArashNasrEsfahani/Persian-Sentiment-Analysis-BERT/README.md

 *  **ParsBERT**: A Persian-specific language model.
 *  **Multilingual BERT**: A general-purpose multilingual model.

 The goal is to **demonstrate the advantage of using a domain-specific model** for tasks in a specific language.
-We also evaluate how well each model generalizes to **out-of-domain data**.
+I also evaluate how well each model generalizes to **out-of-domain data**.

 📓 The full implementation is available in `Sentiment_Analysis_in_Persian.ipynb`.